 Want to self-publish your book once your manuscript has been edited and proofread to perfection?
 See the "Self-Publishing Consulting & Mentoring" page.

 FOR PROOFREADING, CONTINUE READING, BELOW.

 WITH GABRIEL STEINFELD

-(NOTE: For proofreading, I refer you to a trusted colleague, Gabriel Steinfeld.
+(NOTE: For proofreading, I refer you to one the best I know, Gabriel Steinfeld.
 Read his perspective on proofreading here.)

 PROOFREADING ISN'T A LUXURY: IT'S CRUCIAL TO YOUR WRITING'S SUCCESS

 You might think that — what with computerized spell checkers and all — you can just skip proofreading, once your manuscript or other written work is ready for publication.

 But this would be a huge mistake.
 A good proofreader catches all the errors, inconsistencies, and glitches that — if not recognized and corrected — can cause you embarrassment, to say the least.

 And not only for you.
 A reader who has to encounter typos, wrong words, misspellings, grammatical mistakes, paragraphs left out (etc.) is not being treated with full respect.
 This is not only frustrating, but it also interferes with the seamless reading experience.
 (And for those readers who no longer know the difference — well, why not let your book do double duty as a literacy booster?
 We pick these things up by exposure, after all.)